climateclock/cclock/README.md

 To enable writing over USB, press the reset button once and then hold down either of the other two buttons until the status light turns red.
-The red light indicates that the board is now writable, so you can run `tools/matrix_run app` again to copy any of your local edits over to the board.
+The red light indicates that the board is now writable, so you can run `tools/matrix_run` again to copy any of your local edits over to the board.
 The status light can be red or purple; the mnemonic is:

   - Red means you can wRite (or think of a red recording light)